electricbookworks/electric-book-workflow/guide/50-print-output.md

 > Tech detail: Our default HTML `head` includes links to both the screen stylesheet and the print stylesheet specified in `_config.yml`.
 Prince knows which one to use because they're specified with `media="screen"` and `media="print"`.

+## Creating PDFs with Prince from the command line

+For general instructions, see [the official PrinceXML user guide](http://www.princexml.com/doc/command-line/).
+We like to use this workflow:

+1. In each book's folder (alongside the markdown) we keep a file called `print-list`.
+The `print-list` file is just a list of the HTML files that must be included in the print PDF.
+E.g.:

+    ~~~
+    0-1-titlepage.html
+    0-2-copyright.html
+    0-3-contents.html
+    1.html
+    2.html
+    3.html
+    ~~~

+2. At your command prompt, navigate to the book's folder in `_site`.
+(With the right settings, you can launch your command line app in the right folder from a file explorer in [Windows](http://lifehacker.com/5989434/quickly-open-a-command-prompt-from-the-windows-explorer-address-bar), [Mac](http://lifehacker.com/launch-an-os-x-terminal-window-from-a-specific-folder-1466745514) and [Linux](http://www.howtogeek.com/192865/how-to-open-terminal-to-a-specific-folder-in-ubuntus-file-browser/).)
+3. At the prompt, type `prince -l print-list -o /temp/filename.pdf`.

+> In that last step, `/temp` is an existing folder at the root of your drive (e.g. `C:/temp` if you're working on your C drive in Windows) and `filename` is a sensible file name.
+If you just used `filename.pdf` without the folder path, the PDF would be saved to the same folder as the HTML in `_site`.
+We don't recommend this because Jekyll will overwrite that whole folder if you build new HTML, and you'll lose your PDF.
+{:.box}

 ## Refining print layout

 You will doubtless want to refine your print layout by editing your markdown and adding custom CSS to your print `.scss` file.